chastell/suffragist/TUTORIAL.md

 }
 ```

+Change get action:
+get '/' do
+  @title = 'Welcome to the Suffragist!'
+  erb :index
+end

 Run `ruby suffragist.rb`, check your results and quit the server with `ctrl-c`.

 Coach: Talk a little about HTML.
 Recall loops from the previous part of the workshop.